theflowong/samstewart.github.io/_posts/2016-09-13-approximate-identities-and-convergence.md

 	\int_\delta^1 \abs{F}_N \to 0
 \\]

-*These three reasonable properties enable us to reconstruct continuous functions pointwise and functions in the spaces $L^p$ for $1 \geq p &lt \infty$ (see [1] for a proof).The failure of the Dirichlet kernel to satisfy the second two properties is exactly why we can only guarantee pointwise convergence for a continuous functions via Ferér means, but not the actual Fourier series.
+*These three reasonable properties enable us to reconstruct continuous functions pointwise and functions in the spaces $L^p$ for $1 \geq p &lt; \infty$ (see [1] for a proof).The failure of the Dirichlet kernel to satisfy the second two properties is exactly why we can only guarantee pointwise convergence for a continuous functions via Ferér means, but not the actual Fourier series.

 One can build other nice kernels (in fact called "good kernels") that satisfy the above three properties.